 A wedding is always jolly good fun.
 Once all the stress and expense of organising it, whether you’re the couple or the guest, is over, on the day itself you can just kick back and have an amazing time.
-Assuming there were no cold-feed, backsies and you’ve successfully avoided the inevitable family drama, the next step is best: food, drinks and fun!
+In some cases, at some point before the big day doubts could start to arise with the couple to be.
+It’s a pretty big decision after all.
+You might want to suggest premarital counseling if you are aware of these issues and they aren’t already looking into getting outside help yet.
+Once any issues with cold-feed, backsies area dealt with and you’ve successfully avoided the inevitable family drama, the next step is best: food, drinks and fun!

 Sadly, those elements usually come with a drawback, and your head, liver and feet will be paying the price the next day.
 But as long as you come prepared with a few life-saving essentials, you’ll get to have a killer night and won’t be the worse for wear afterwards!
 Also, these little items are also compact, so you can easily bring them in just your handbag.